 Lone Star Percussion closed its business permanently on On October 1, 2022, with no warning or notification to customers.
 Sadly, the percussion industry experienced the end of an era.

 Lone Star Percussion was launched in 1978 by Harvey Vogel who was unable to find quality percussion instruments for his high school daughter, Lauren.
-Lone Star carried a complete line of small percussion accessories including drumsticks, mallets, and brushes in a tiny shop off Spring Creek Parkway.
+Lone Star carried a complete line of small percussion accessories including drumsticks, mallets, and brushes in a tiny shop in Dallas on Spring Creek Road near the intersection of Belt Line and Coit.
 All the items were sold at a discount and shipped within 24 hours.
 They received a great deal of exposure at their first PASIC by offering a free Lone Star Percussion plastic bag for show participants to carry all the stuff they received from other vendors.
 Their mail-order business grew quickly as they distributed a free 20-page “Discount Price List” to percussionists all over the country.
 “We basically lived off the hard work we did by producing for our customers who then passed it on to their students, colleagues, and teachers,” Mr. Vogel said in a 2012 NAMM interview.

 In 1981, Harvey moved into an 8,000 sq foot building and began stocking drumheads, cymbals, and all the larger percussion instruments.
 After just a few years they expanded to a new 25,000-square-foot building at 10611 Control Pl, Dallas, TX.
 The business had become an international success serving the needs of percussionists around the world.
 Harvey sold the company in 2000 and passed away in 2019.